D-Diaa/D-Diaa.github.io/about.md

 ---
-layout: page
+layout: single
-title: About
+title: About Me
 permalink: /about/
 ---

-# About Me

 I am a PhD student in computer science at the University of Waterloo.
 My research focuses on...